Saturday 20 October, 5.15pm until 6.30pm, Garden Room

 executive editor, the Register; assistant producer, All Watched Over By Machines Of Loving Grace

-columnist, Irish Times, Irish Mail on Sunday, the Irish Catholic and Tracce/Traces; author, Feckers and Was It For This? - Why Ireland Lost the Plot
+Irish newspaper columnist; author, Jiving at the Crossroads and Was It For This?
+Why Ireland Lost the Plot

 postgraduate student, University of Oxford

 Artists including Sir Cliff Richard had argued they would lose royalties, but will now gain protection until at least 2033Josh Halliday, Guardian, 12 September 2012

 Tech and copyright – it's time to work togetherAndrew Orlowski, Register, 13 July 2012

 Vince Cable claims changing copyright laws could bring an £8bn boost to the British economy.
 But even when the changes make sense, it's hard to imagine them generating so much moneyHelienne Lindvall, Guardian, 19 June 2012

 Fairly compensating musicians is not a problem that is up to governments and large corporations to solve.
 Rather, fairness for musicians is a problem that requires each of us to individually look at our own actions, values and choices and try to anticipate the consequences of our choices.David Lowery, Trichordist, 18 June 2012

 Do we, as a society, value our artists and the arts as a whole?
 Do we appreciate them enough to support them so that the arts can continue to grow and that artistic expressions of ideas can be protected?
 Or do we believe that all artistic works should be free, no matter the cost, even if that cost includes the actual content creators themselves?Simon Tam, Music Think Tank, 11 April 2012